The Sun, the moon and the stars

 He described them as empty clouds, dead fruit, raging waves and wandering stars.
 Of course these were not actual wandering stars but Jude was speaking figuratively, painting a vivid picture for his readers.
-Then when Yeshua gave the magnificent revelation of His imminent return to His apostle John, He unveiled this mystery, that at times stars represented angels.
+Then when Yeshua gave the magnificent revelation of His imminent return to His apostle John, He explicitly unveiled this mystery, that oftentimes stars did in fact represent angels.

 - RSV REVELATION 1:20 As for the mystery of the seven stars which you saw in my right hand, and the seven golden lampstands, the seven stars are the angels of the seven churches and the seven lampstands are the seven churches.

 We blind ourselves to the truth of prophecy if we neglect this important key, that stars often refer to individuals.
 Scripture has little interest in some distant star falling out of its orbit and being burned up.
-Rather, when scripture speaks of a star being cast down it most likely is referring to some evil person or fallen angel rather than to some actual star (see also REVELATION 9:1, 11).
-A couple of passages which no doubt illustrate angels being cast out of heaven are found in the epistles of Peter and Jude.
+Rather, when scripture speaks of a star being cast down it most likely is referring to some evil ruler or perhaps a fallen angel rather than to some actual star (see also REVELATION 9:1, 11).

-As is most fitting, the last and final reference to a star symbolizing an individual was when Yeshua identified Himself as a star, even the bright morning star.
-What a beautiful imagery this is.
+As is most fitting, the last and final reference in scripture to a star symbolizing an individual was when Yeshua identified Himself as a star, even the bright morning star.
+What a beautiful imagery this rising star is.

 - REVELATION 22:16 I Jesus have sent mine angel to testify unto you these things in the churches.
 I am the root and the offspring of David, and the bright and morning star.